Skip to main content

 Step 1: Define variables and their relationship

-Define the independent variable (the intended stimuli) and the dependent variable (the expected effect of the stimuli).
-After identifying these groups, consider how you might control them in your experiment.
+Define the independent variable (the intended stimulus) and the dependent variable (the expected effect of the stimulus).
+After identifying these, consider how you’ll control them in your experiment.

-Could natural variations affect your research?
-If so, your experiment should include a pretest and posttest.
+If natural variations could affect your research, include a pretest and posttest.

 Step 2: Develop a specific, testable hypothesis